linyawun/axios-intro-slide/slides.md

     - `url`: The base URL (e.g., `"http://www.google.com"`)
     - `params`: An object containing the query parameters to append
     - `options`: Optional configuration for how to encode/serialize the parameters
-        - Can be an object containing serialize function or encode function
-        - Can also be directly passed as a serialize function

 ---